da-luce/ece4760_final_project/webpage/index.md

 Even given this more flexible cable, things would still frequently get tied up.
 If we were to attempt a second prototype, we would mount the whole system on a rotating platform.
 This way, all sensitive electronic connections would be stationary relative to each other, and a slip ring delivering ground and power could be connected.

-To zero the motor (to define a set zero angle), we mounted an optical interrupter to the LEGO base.
+To zero the motor (define a set zero angle), we mounted an optical interrupter to the LEGO base.
 To trigger it, we used one of the M4 threads in the coupler to fix a larger M4 bolt.
 On the head of the bolt, we hot glued a GPIO header to serve as a more precise way to block the [optical interrupter](https://www.rohm.com/electronics-basics/photointerrupters/what-is-a-photointerrupter).
 We found the header alone was not sufficient, so we place some of te PVC wire coating around the header, and this was sufficient to accurately and precisely zero the motor.
 Interesting, we found that the zeroing was too bouncy to start, thus, we found we needed to debounce the interrupter to get a reliable reading.
 To do this, we simply used the same debouncing code as the other buttons, and effectively treated the interrupter as a button.

 ### Generalized Button Code